Firdaus-Gupte/umass-philosophy-ontology/README.md

 I started this project with the goal that the finished project should be able to answer certain domain-specific questions (DSQs).

 1) Which philosophy courses are being offered in a specified term at UMass Amherst?
-2) Which philosophy courses satisfying major distribution requirements?
+2) Which philosophy courses satisfy major distribution requirements?
 3) What kind of teaching experience do instructors have?
 4) Are there enough courses being offered in Fall 2026, and of all the right kinds?